Skip to main content

 FTSO Update ArchitectureFTSO Update Architecture

 Anyone on the Flare blockchain can mint FAssets, which are wrapped versions of original tokens from other blockchains, known as underlying networks.
-The original tokens from these chains, such as Bitcoin (BTC), Litecoin (LTC), Dogecoin (DOGE), and XRP, are referred to as underlying assets.
+The original tokens from these chains, such as Ripple (XRPL), Dogecoin (DOGE), Bitcoin (BTC), and Litecoin (LTC), are referred to as underlying assets.
 For example, the FAsset version of Bitcoin is known as FBTC.

 Minting